GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 simplify its use.
 This interface is intended for programs whose internal workings are better suited to generate such arguments – we call this the “options” mode.
 The order in the list is not important as *GMT* will sort it internally according to need.
-The option structure is defined in Table [tbl:options].
+The option structure is defined below.

+.. _options:

 ::